leon-matthews/rust-playground/books/oreilly_rust/README.md

 ## Currently

-Continue implementing examples from Chapter 17, *Strings and Text*, from page 451.
+Read and work through examples from Chapter 18, *Input and Output*

-## Next

-Read Chapter 12, *Operator Overloading*.